judoal/PVSystemMonitor/README.md

 MateSimulator simulate the MATE2 reading data previously recorded as matetest.obm.
 This runs the MateDataStream class which can be configured (via cmd line) to read a file, the stream from the mate or a stream from the matesimulator.
 Currently analyzed data is output to console.
 TODO--create static web pages (with java) to be sent to a server.

+Changed the ethernet converter to USR-WIFI232-610 Serial RS232 RS485 to Wifi 802.11 b/g/n and Ethernet Converter.

 =======
 Monitor serial data stream
 >>>>>>> origin/master